-The information class Nautical Information (see clause X.X) may be used to encode additional textual information associated to a feature or a group of features.
-The Nautical Information is associated to the relevant features using the association additional information (see clause X.X).
+The information type Nautical Information (see clause 24.4) may be used to encode additional textual information associated to a feature or a group of features.
+The Nautical Information is associated to the relevant features using the association Additional Information (see clause 25.1).
 Nautical Information must not be used when it is possible to encode the information by means of any other attribute.
 Under certain ECDIS display settings the "information" symbol will display when these attributes are populated.
 Therefore producers should carefully consider use of these attributes as the symbol may contribute significantly to ECDIS screen clutter.